 Art runs deep in his family as well: Shane’s dad is a poet, his mother a quilter, and his great-grandmother a textile weaver in the Native American tradition.
 Shane himself won awards for his paintings and sculptures as a young man, but he chose jewelry as the best of both worlds when he had the opportunity to study it.
 With several fine arts degrees, one from the University of New Mexico, Shane is now internationally acclaimed and collected.
 He has won many awards, including the 2007 Artist of the Year award from the Indian Arts and Crafts Association, and his bolo took first place at the 2012 Heard Museum Indian Market.
 He is a valuable member of the Advisory Board of AtlAtl and the boards of Indian Arts and Crafts Association and its Education Fund.
 In 2010, he was recognized on the floor of the NM House of Representatives for his service to the arts.
 All of this, and he was called on by the British Museum in 2009 as an expert panelist on the new school of Native American turquoise jewelry—of which he is exemplary—at the Turquoise, Henry Christy, and museum collections conference.
 So, Shane Hendren is not only exceptionally talented, but he has a heart to give back to his community.

 What’s more, over the years, Shane has established a meaningful history with Rio Grande.
-First, he studied mokume gane with Sessin Durgham, a Saul Bell Design Award winner and now an expert on Rio’s Technical Support Team.
+First, he studied mokume gane with Sessin Durgham, a Saul Bell Design Award winner and now an expert on Rio’s Tech Team.
 Then, Shane won a scholarship to Santa Fe Symposium, a jewelry manufacturing and technology event hosted by Rio Grande and held in Albuquerque each year.
 It seems wonderfully fitting that Shane would team up with Rio Grande again, this time to benefit the larger community.

 Molly, Shane, and Turquoise

 Molly approached Shane about creating a one-of-a-kind, exquisite necklace and earring set for The Year of Turquoise auction.
 She asked Shane if he would donate his design and fabrication expertise, if Rio Grande donated the gold, silver, and turquoise.
 Shane gladly agreed, and he got goose bumps when he handled the turquoise that the family presented him with: rare, rough, untreated turquoise from the inactive Stormy Mountain mine in Nevada.
 Over forty years ago, the Bell family acquired this turquoise.
 It came from one of the preeminent turquoise cutters in New Mexico.
 For many years, he set aside exceptional turquoise for his personal collection.
 When he retired, he sold the entire collection to the Bell family, who has kept all of it, untouched, waiting for an opportunity to use this treasure wisely.
 It literally sat in safe keeping until now.
-Here’s a clip of Shane sorting through the turquoise for the very first time:

 Shane went to work, creating drawings for the Bell family to choose from.
 His Navajo heritage led him to incorporate some traditional iconography and symbolism, and he integrated the turquoise in several designs rich in pattern, tradition, and sophistication.
 Shane’s fabricated design, now an exquisite hand-engraved silver, gold, and Stormy Mountain turquoise necklace and earring set, accented with faceted topaz, will be unveiled this Saturday at the Montezuma Ball’s live auction!